ALF Presses Supreme Court To Review Selective Exclusion of Journalists From Government Briefings

 MacIver, represented by the Liberty Justice Center, filed a petition for a writ of certiorari, seeking Supreme Court review of the exclusion of its journalists.

 ALF’s amicus brief was co-authored by Executive Vice President & General Counsel Larry Ebner and Brian Goldman of Holwell Shuster & Goldberg, LLP, who provided ALF with pro bono assistance.
 The brief urges the Court to grant certiorari and hold that journalists should not be excluded from press events based on a publication’s political or ideological viewpoint, or its affiliation with a “think tank” or other organization that engages in public policy analysis or advocacy.
 The amicus brief argues that there is a compelling need for the Court to determine the appropriate First Amendment test for selective exclusion of members of the press.
 More specifically, the brief argues that selective exclusion of the press is subject to strict scrutiny under the Press Clause’s implied guarantee of equal access, rather than the looser “forum analysis” test used to assess restrictions under the Speech Clause.
 The brief discusses why forum analysis is an inappropriate test for determining whether a selective exclusion of journalists is constitutional, and why applying forum analysis to selective exclusion invites both viewpoint discrimination and discrimination against new types of media, such as online media.

-The Petition For a Writ of Certiorari was filed on September 7, 2021.
+The Petition for a Writ of Certiorari was denied on December 13, 2021.